Articles about wills and trusts

 Who is eligible for Social Security survivor benefits?
 We break down what survivor benefits are, explain how to claim survivor benefits and identify who qualifies.

-Preparing a living will & end-of-life care choices
+Preparing a living will and end-of-life care choices

-It's not the most pleasant task, but making your preferences known in a living will has to be done.
+It’s not the most pleasant task, but outlining your preferences in a living will is important.

 Avoiding probate